cilynx/cilynx.github.io/_posts/2018-01-27-mini_hifi_bakeoff.md

 <br><br>
 You will see a 5-wire jumper connecting the 1/8" line-level input on the front to the RCA inputs on the back.
 In the spot on the back where all the others have their 1/8" line-level input, this guy has a 1/4" microphone-level input, a nice feature if it's something you need.
 <br><br>
 Overall power on this one is not impressive.
-It's not as weak as the <a href="#Lepy LP-2020A">Lepy LP-2020A</a>, but it's not as strong as the <a href="#Lepai LP-2020A+">Lepai LP-2020A+</a>.
+It's not as weak as the <a href="#Lepy LP-2020A">Lepy LP-2020A</a>, but it's not as strong as the [Lepai LP-2020A+](#lepai-lp-2020a+).
 Balancing two speakers with the 2020A+ at 25%, the PFA200 is at 50%.
 Considering the PFA200 claims to be 3x more powerful at 60W than the 2020A+ at 20W, this is pretty sad.
-Also keep in mind that this "60W" amp comes with a power supply that delivers only 12.5V@2.5A or 31.25W.
+Also keep in mind that this "60W" amp comes with a power supply that delivers only 12.5V @2.5A or 31.25W.
 It's possible that this amp could be great with a 5A brick, but then again the 2020A+ is rumored to be outstanding with a 5A brick as well -- rumors being what they are.
 <br><br>
 As for sound quality, it's again in the middle.
 The clarity seems very close to the 2020A+, but it's got a little more bass and unfortunately that bass is a little muddy.
 If I pre-set the volumes and listened to them with a few seconds pause in between, I probably wouldn't be able to tell the difference.
 Listening side-by-side though, I appreciate the clarity of the 2020A+.
 <br><br>